mcchots/homebridge-mqtt-temperature/README.md

 ---------------------

 `maxTemperature` and `minTemperature` allow you to change the default high and low temperatures.

-`serial` allows you to change the serial number to a custom value if you need it. all three are optional as well as `username` and `password` if you don't use MQTT authentication.
+`serial` allows you to change the serial number to a custom value if you need it.

+All three are optional as well as `username` and `password` if you don't use MQTT authentication.

 #### Credits